sumcoinlabs/sumcoinj.org/how-things-fit-together.md

 ## Peer logic

-However, most likely your app does not want to handle a stream of raw Bitcoin protocol messages, but rather operate at a higher level.
+However, most likely your app does not want to handle a stream of raw Sumcoin protocol messages, but rather operate at a higher level.
 For this purpose, the `Peer` class subclasses `PeerSocketHandler`, tracks state related to the connection and processes incoming messages.
 It provides high level operations like downloading blocks, the entire chain, transactions, performing pings and so on.

 It also dispatches messages to various other objects to which it is connected, specifically: